 \subsection{PSR J0622$+$3749}

 This pulsar is radio quiet, with an X-ray flux upper limit of $1.4 \times 10^{-14}$\,erg\,cm$^{-2}$\,s$^{-1}$ in 0.1--2.0 keV \citep{pb15}.
-In the region, LHAASO detected extended VHE $\gamma$-ray emission named LHAASO J0621$+$3755, and it was likely a TeV halo \citep{aaa+21}.
+In the region, LHAASO detected extended VHE $\gamma$-ray emission named LHAASO J0621$+$3755, and it is likely a TeV halo \citep{aaa+21}.
 In the 1LHAASO catalog, 1LHAASO J0622$+$3754 was assigned to be associated with LHAASO J0621$+$3755, with the separation between them being only $0\fdg03$.
 Our analysis of the off-pulse data verified the emptiness of the field at GeV $\gamma$-rays.

-The distance of the pulsar was estimated to be 1.6\,kpc by \citet{pga+12}, where the pulsar's \gr\ luminosity $L_{\gamma}$ in 0.1--100\,GeV was estimated from a $L_{\gamma}$-$\dot{E}$ relation derived based on the \gr\ pulsars with distance measures (for details see \citealt{sdz+10, pga+12}).
+The distance of the pulsar was estimated to be 1.6\,kpc by \citet{pga+12}, where the pulsar's \gr\ luminosity $L_{\gamma}$ in 0.1--100\,GeV was estimated from a $L_{\gamma}$-$\dot{E}$ relationship that was derived based on the \gr\ pulsars with distance measures (for details see \citealt{sdz+10, pga+12}).
 We re-estimated the distance by using the flux value given in the recent 4FGL-DR4, and found a value of 1.4 kpc.
 However this value can be highly different from the actual one.
-Another method to estimate the distance is to require $L_{\gamma}\leq \dot{E}$, which sets an upper limit of 3.47\,kpc on distance, and if considering $L_{\gamma}\sim 0.1\dot{E}$, the distance would be $\sim$1.1\,kpc.
+Another method to estimate the distance is to require $L_{\gamma}\leq \dot{E}$, which sets an upper limit of 3.47\,kpc for the distance, and if considering $L_{\gamma}\sim 0.1\dot{E}$, the distance would be $\sim$1.1\,kpc.
 We adopted 1.1\,kpc for J0622 but with an upper limit of 3.47\,kpc.